AlecM33/Werewolf/README.md

 definitely want this if making frequent JavaScript changes to client-side source code.
 Any other changes, such as to HTML or CSS files, are not bundled, and thus your changes will be picked up simply by refreshing the browser.

 **Note:** in the development environment, cookies are stored using sessionStorage (vs. localStorage in production).
 This makes it a lot easier to create/run test games, as you can join as different people in different tabs.

+Have a question that isn't covered here?
+Email me at <a href="mailto:play.werewolf.contact@gmail.com?Subject=Werewolf App" target="_top">play.werewolf.contact@gmail.com</a>

 ### CLI Options